AarhusCrypto/MiniTrix/README.txt

 This software package is written to document the empirical result reported in the paper above.
-The timings reported in the paper were created using fresh-horses (the student available servers) at the department of computer science Aarhus University in 2014 running this software.
+The timings reported in the paper were created using fresh-horses (the student available servers) at the Department of Computer Science Aarhus University in 2014 running this software.
 The timings were measured when built in release mode.

 ---------- STRUCTURE ----------

-This software is structured into several standard alone Linux AutoTools projects producing static libries and executables to enable reuse of code for other (later) projects.
+This software is structured into several stand-alone Linux AutoTools projects producing static libries and executables to enable reuse of code for other (later) projects.
 From the bottom up, OSAL is an Operating System Abstraction Layer.
 It is the only party needed to